Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Radio continuum maps of individual clusters

 \section{Radio continuum maps of individual clusters}

-Figure\,\ref{fig::PSZ_halo} shows our new MeerKAT (UHF, L and S bands) and uGMRT Band3 images of PLCK\,G287+32.9.
-At a redshift of $z = 0.39$, this cluster stands out as an exceptionally luminous and massive (the second most massive) galaxy cluster in the Planck sample \citep{Planck2016}.
+Figures\,\ref{fig::PSZ_halo} and \ref{fig::PSZ_halo_50arcsec} show our new MeerKAT (UHF, L and S bands) and uGMRT Band3 images of PLCK\,G287+32.9.
+At a redshift of $z = 0.39$, this cluster stands out as an exceptionally luminous and massive (the second most massive) in the Planck sample \citep{Planck2016}.
 A pair of radio relics, a central radio halo, and three filamentary features were previously reported in the GMRT, Very Large Array, and Murchison Widefield Array observations \citep{Bagchi2011, Bonafede2014, George2017}.
-Our new radio observations revealed 6~Mpc diffuse radio emission filling the entire cluster volume.
+Our new radio observations revealed 6~Mpc diffuse radio emission filling the entire cluster volume and a multitude of new structures.
 In this paper, we only focus on the radio halo emission.

-We find that the halo in PLCK\,G287+32.9 is about 3, 3.5, 3.5, and 2.5 Mpc in diameter at 350~MHz, 815~MHz, 1.28 GHz, and 2.4\,GHz, respectively (Figure\,\ref{fig::PSZ_halo}).
-To the best of our knowledge, this is the first halo with LLS is about 2.5 Mpc at 2.4~GHz.
+We find that the halo in PLCK\,G287+32.9 is about 3, 3.5, 3.5, and 2.5 Mpc in diameter at 350~MHz, 815~MHz, 1.28 GHz, and 2.4\,GHz, respectively (Figure\,\ref{fig::PSZ_halo_50arcsec}).
+To the best of our knowledge, this is the first halo with LLS of about 2.5 Mpc at 2.4~GHz.
 The total extent of the PLCK\,G287+32.9 halo is at least 2.5 times larger than reported earlier \citep{Bonafede2014}.
 The overall morphology of the halo emission is similar from 350~MHz to 2.4~GHz.
-However, the halo is more extended toward low frequencies as found in other well-studied halos, for example 1RXS J0603.3+4214 \citep{vanWeeren2016a, Rajpurohit2020a}, Abell 2744 \citep{Pearce2017, Rajpurohit2021c}, MACSJ0717+3745 \citep{vanWeeren2017b, Bonafede2018, Rajpurohit2021b}, CIZA J2242.8+5301 \citep{Gennaro2018, Hoang2017}.
-At 350~MHz, we do not recover the faint outermost regions of the PLCK\,G287+32.9 halo emission observed in the MeerKAT UHF/L-band.
-This is due to the superior sensitivity and dense inner uv coverage of the MeerKAT compared to uGMRT.
+However, the halo is more extended toward low frequencies as found in other well-studied halos, for example, 1RXS J0603.3+4214 \citep{vanWeeren2016a, Rajpurohit2020a}, Abell 2744 \citep{Pearce2017, Rajpurohit2021c}, MACSJ0717+3745 \citep{vanWeeren2017b, Bonafede2018, Rajpurohit2021b}, CIZA J2242.8+5301 \citep{Gennaro2018, Hoang2017}.
+At 350~MHz, we do not recover the faint outermost regions of the PLCK\,G287+32.9 halo observed in the MeerKAT UHF/L-band images.
+This is due to the superior sensitivity and dense inner uv-coverage of the MeerKAT compared to the uGMRT.